worldbank/gld/Support/B - Country Survey Details/TUN/ENPE/Variable_availability.md

 # Variable availability

 The Tunisia ENPE has a questionnaire that underwent changes over time.
-However, the data we retrieved contained only a subset of the variables that the questionnaire implies.
+However, the data retrieved from the AFDB Microdata Catalogue contained only a subset of the variables that the questionnaire implies.
 Many variables are not consistently available over time, and for purposes of time series analysis, this would result in missing values in these variables for some years.
 We have identified these recurring variables below:

 | Variable        | 1997 | 2000 | 2001 | 2005 | 2006 | 2007 | 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2015 | 2016 | 2017 |
 |-----------------|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|